 Alternatively, if a first time house purchase isn't relevant a wedding, holiday or moving home fund could be useful.
 A regular saver account could be useful for these types of savings as they tend to offer higher interest rates for funds that aren't accessed for a period of time.

 Best savings accounts for house deposits

-If you are a first-time buyer and meet the other criteria then the Help to Buy: ISA or the Lifetime ISA are both good house deposit savings accounts as they both offer a 25% Government bonus on savings as well as interest too.
+If you are a first-time buyer and meet the other criteria then the Lifetime ISA is a good house deposit savings accounts as it offers a 25% Government bonus on savings as well as interest too.
 If you are not first time buyers then a Cash ISA with a fixed term interest rate will help you to work out how much you will be able to save in a set period of time as you'll know how long your interest rate will be set for.
 A regular saver may not be the best choice as the monthly deposits may not be as high as you would like to save.

 Best savings accounts for pensioners

 A regular saver may be a good option for small, monthly deposits that add up over time.
 An instant access account may also be a good account if they want to be able to access their money easy in a branch environment.

 Best savings accounts for a lump sum